Community Park Sells Hay

-The Park Farm grows, bales and sells hay right here in the Park.
+The Park grows, bales and sells hay right here on the Park premises.
 Hay is popular with our visitors for many reasons.
 Besides being an animal feed, it’s a great help with growing ground cover (it’s full of seeds).
 Or it can be mulch where you don’t mind a bit of ground cover (pumpkin patch? under trees?).
 In fact, hay is useful in many creative ways.
 Have a look at 15 Creative Ways to Use Hay Bales.
 Just don’t put it in your garden (remember those seeds!).
 Use straw for that.

 Hay which has become moldy or dirty also has lots of uses.
 Check out 12 Uses for Old Hay.

 To find the Park, check our Directions page.

 A Search for Reasons